-About the BA Early Childhood Studies Top Up (subject to revalidation) programme
+About the BA (Hons) Early Childhood Studies (Top Up) programme

 Students on this programme will need Enhanced Disclosure Barring Service (DBS) clearance.
 The Institute will send further instructions on DBS as part of the admissions process where relevant.